praj-bellakka/tp/docs/team/aaapppsss.md

   - Justification: This feature is needed as the user's data may change after a period of time, or they may have entered their data wrongly during the profile setup process.
-    It is important for the user's data to be accurate so that the generated calorie goal is accurate according to their body type.
+    It is important for the user's data to be accurate so that the generated calorie goal is accurate.
   - Highlights: Many practical aspects of each user attribute had to be considered in order to implement an upper and lower bound (eg the height has to be between 40 and 300 cm).
 - **Feature:** Calorie goal generation
   - What it does: Generates a daily calorie goal automatically for the user according to their body type and their desired weekly weight change, and sets the user's calorie goal to the new goal
-  - Justification: The average user with limited knowledge about dieting and nutrition would not have a good gauge of how many calories they should consume a day based on their body type and their desired rate of change in weight.
-    This feature brings convenience to the user who wants to quickly get started on their dietting journey instead of having to research what their daily calorie goal should be.
+  - Justification: This feature brings convenience to the user who wants to quickly get started on their dieting journey instead of having to research what their daily calorie goal should be to achieve their goal weight.
   - Highlights: Much research was done to acquire a formula that can generate the daily calorie goal accurately and easily.
 - **Feature:** Viewing remaining calories